k21009051/Mustacchio-V2-Write-up/badbyte/README.md

 get note.txt
 get id_rsa
 ```
-note.txt informs us about the key in the same directory and gives us the username **errorcauser**, so I downloaded it and used ssh2john with John the Ripper to attempt to crack the private key.
+note.txt informs us about the key in the same directory and gives us a username **errorcauser**, so I downloaded the private key and used ssh2john with John the Ripper and the rockyou wordlist to attempt to crack the key.

 ```
 ssh2john id_rsa > johnkey
 john --wordlist=rockyou.txt johnkey
 ```

-which quickly cracked the credentials: **errorcauser : cupcake**.
+which quickly cracked the credentials for ssh: **errorcauser : cupcake**.

 ## SSH